sometimesdigital/sometimesdigital/posts/programming-attiny-with-usbasp/programming-attiny-with-usbasp.md

 ---

 #### USBASP drivers
-On Linux and MacOS this step should not be necessery.
+On Linux and MacOS this step should not be necessary.
 On Windows, install Zadig and install the **libusbK (v3.1.0.0)** driver (libusb-win32 (v1.2.6.0) did not work for me).

 #### Connections
 1. Enable the slow mode with a jumper (JP3).